GML overview

 XML schemas are used to define and validate the format and content of the GML.
 The GML 3.2.1 specification provides a set of schemas that define the GML feature constructs and geometric types.
 These are designed to be used as a basis for building application-specific schemas, which define the data content.

-The Ordnance Survey application schemas, which are referenced by the data, are available online.
+The Ordnance Survey application schemas, which are referenced by the data, are available on the Ordnance Survey website.
 These schemas make use of XML schema definitions (XSDs) and document type definitions (DTDs) produced by the W3C, which are available from the W3C website.

 Schema descriptions